 - I hired all the team members and was the main point of contact moving forward

 While it was a great learning experience, doing it all myself didn’t set the deal up for optimal success.
 Quite frankly, I am not an expert at many of those duties.
 For example, I am not a proficient underwriter.
 I am competent and know how to evaluate a deal and determine if it is good or not.
 However, I haven’t spent hundreds or thousands of hours focusing strictly on underwriting deals.
 Like most things, the more you do it, the better you get.

 So on this deal, I learned that I needed to partner with someone who is phenomenal at underwriting large multifamily deals.
 Actually, I partnered with this person on my second deal – the 250-unit.
 This third deal only re-enforced the need to do it again moving forward because it will allow me to do what I’m good at and allow him to do what he’s good at.
 Again, we’re both capable of doing each other’s job, but we wouldn’t do as good of a job.

-This allows the business to go farther faster because we are both focused solely on our crafts.
-Yes, there is overlap (I triple check all the underwriting and review it in detail), but it’s better for someone with lots of experience to be the primary underwriter.
+As long as no missteps are made when selecting who to partner with, it allows the business to go farther faster because you are both focused solely on your crafts.
+Yes, there is should overlap (for example, I triple check all the underwriting and review it in detail), but it’s better for someone with lots of experience to be the primary underwriter.

 Lesson #4 – Do something consistently on a large distribution channel

 If you are a real estate investor, you’re in the sales and marketing business.
 Fix-and-flippers, wholesaler, multifamily syndication, etc. are all in the sales and marketing business.
 Perhaps passive buy-and-hold investors aren’t, but I’m sure there’s a creative way we could connect them to it.

 Since were in this business, we must have a consistent daily presence in order to gain exposure and build credibility with our customers/clients/leads.